WHERE IS EUNGELLA NATIONAL PARK?

 - The duck billed platypus is a shy animal and can be difficult to spot – the best time to get a chance of seeing one is at sunrise or sunset (though a cloudy day may also prove succesful).

 - The plural of platypus is platypuses (though I think platypi sounds so much better!)

-- At Broken River there is an information centre and a small cafe as well as toilets.
+- At Broken River there is an information centre, a small cafe and toilets.